 Honeywell HPA300 Configuration

-- HELPS REDUCE ALLERGENS - This HEPA air purifier has 4 air cleaning levels including Turbo Clean.
-It helps capture the following microscopic airborne allergens and particles: dust, pollen, pet dander, dust mite debris and smoke.*
+- HELPS REDUCE PARTICLES - This HEPA air purifier has 4 air cleaning levels including Turbo Clean.
+It helps capture the following microscopic airborne particles: dirt, pollen, pet dander, and smoke.

 |Product name||HPA300 True HEPA Allergen Remover|

 |Filter lifespan||HEPA Filter: 12 monthsOdour and pre-filter: 3 months|